Skip to content

 Class Exercise

-3. If you want to search for the above sequence in all Mov10 replicate fastq files, what command would you use?
+2. If you wanted to search for the above sequence in all Mov10 replicate fastq files, what command would you use?
+Which FASTQ file contains the most reads with the 'CTCAATGAGCCA' barcode?

 Redirection